Aqualyte/k8s-trouble/README.md

 # Remediation

-- Edit the API server pod specification file /etc/kubernetes/manifests/kube-apiserver.yaml on the master node and set the --authorization-mode parameter to values other than AlwaysAllow. and set the --authorization-mode parameter to a value that includes Node.
+- Edit the API server pod specification file /etc/kubernetes/manifests/kube-apiserver.yaml on the master node and set the --authorization-mode parameter to values other than AlwaysAllow. and set the --authorization-mode parameter to a value that includes Node and RBAC.
 ```
 --authorization-mode=Node,RBAC
 ```
 # Impact
-Only authorized requests will be served.
+- Only authorized requests will be served.
+- When RBAC is enabled you will need to ensure that appropriate RBAC settings (including Roles, RoleBindings and ClusterRoleBindings) are configured to allow appropriate access.

 # 1.2.2 --anonymous-auth argument